Obdurodon: Obdurodon insignis

 O. insignis is thought to have had a similar build to the modern platypus.
 The holotype is the front molar of the upper right jaw, corresponding to the M^{2} molar, with the unusual character of six roots.
 Fragments of jawbone have also been assigned to the species, along with a single piece of post-cranial material, a pelvis.
 O. insignis had one more canine tooth (NC1) than its ancestor Steropodon galmani.
+Recent fossil finds show that 25 million years ago O. insignis had both molars and premolars, as well as a very similar shoulder girdle to the modern platypus, indicating efficient swimming ability.

 Obdurodon dicksoni

 Obdurodon dicksoni was part of the Riversleigh fauna that inhabited pools and streams of freshwater of the Riversleigh rainforest environment.
 Unlike the modern species, O. dicksoni was a large animal that retained its molars into adulthood and had a spoon-shaped bill.
 The skull's profile is comparatively flatter than similar species, and as with crocodilians, this may indicate more foraging or feeding at the surface of the water.
 The diet is likely to have been crustaceans, the water-borne larvae of insects, or perhaps small vertebrates like fish and frogs.
 The only known area of its distribution, the Riversleigh site, was closed forest at the freshwater bodies it inhabited, surrounded by more open woodlands over the region's limestone karst terrain.

 The septomaxilla (a part of the upper jawbone) of O. dicksoni is bigger than for the platypus, which supposes a hypertrophied beak.
 The coronoid and angulary processes of O. dicksoni have quite disappeared in the platypus, leaving the platypus's skull flat on the sides.
 This indicates the mastication technique of O. dicksoni was different from that of the platypus, using the muscles anchored to these processes.
 The beak of O. dicksoni has an oval hole surrounded by bones in the center, whereas the platypus' beak has a V-shape and no longer surrounded by bones.
 O. dicksoni retained molar teeth into adulthood, whereas in the modern platypus, the adults only have keratinized pads (juveniles lose their molar teeth upon adulthood).
 The shape of its beak suggests that O. dicksoni sought prey by digging in the sides of rivers, whereas the modern platypus digs in the bottom of the river.
 O. dicksoni had (like the platypus) shearing crests instead of incisor and canine teeth.
 It bore two premolars and three molars on each side of the lower jaw.
 The M1 had six roots, the M2 had five, and the M3 only one.
 The upper jaw bore two premolars and two molars on each side.
 The M1 had six roots, the M2 four.
 The premolars had only one root and a very different shape from the molars.
 They were separated from the shearing crests by an area without dentition.
 The roots of the molars were barely a third as high as the crown.
 Molars had only been found apart from skulls, implying that they were not well-anchored.